exeter-fp/poker-puzzle/Nick-Swift/README.md

 * The time to write both versions was similar, if I deduct the time it took me to work out the skeleton of the solution.
 This surprised me as I'm far more fluent in Swift than Haskell.
 However I was using areas of Swift that I haven't used before eg overloading `Comparable`, `Equatable` and `Hashable`.
 * While porting the solution to Swift, I noticed a number of small improvement and simplifications I could make to the Haskell version.
 I guess I [paired](https://en.wikipedia.org/wiki/Pair_programming) with myself!
 * Swift's syntatic support for `Optional` (equivalent to Haskell's `Maybe`) - `guard let` and `if let` - meant I didn't miss Haskell's higher kinded types; `Functor`, `Applicative` and `Monad`
-* With the exception of the extra boiler-plate required the Haskell and Swift solutions are remarkably similar.
+* With the exception of the extra boiler-plate required, the Haskell and Swift solutions are remarkably similar.
 * The extra boiler-plate required for the Swift solution, means a more compact Swift solution most likely wouldn't have used anything similar to the `PokerResult` data-type.
+* Comparing IDEs; for simple problems like this, [Haskell for Mac](http://haskellformac.com) worked really well.
+I was immediately able to see the results of my changes and experiment with code.
+Xcode's playgroups offer's similar features however I found that Xcode's playground would often fail without properly reporting the error.
+I also found that Xcode (8.3.2) crashed more frequently than [Haskell for Mac](http://haskellformac.com).
+That said I used [Hoogle](https://www.haskell.org/hoogle) extensively.
+I would be great if better lookup support is included in [Haskell for Mac](http://haskellformac.com).

 ## Extra boilerplate required by Swift